 8. The Old Firm Casuals – This Means War

-Of all the Rancid side-projects that are still going (I include Rancid in this list), this one seems to be the most compelling.
+Of all the Rancid side-projects that are still going, this one seems to be the most compelling.
 Reminds me of the better days of the bastards but with a side order of Oi!

 7. Pharaoh Monch – PTSD